fluent/fluent-operator/README.md

 ### Logging Stack

-This guide provisions logging pipeline for your work environment.
-It installs Fluent Bit as daemonset for collecting container logs, filtering unneeded fields and forwarding them to the target destinations (eg. es, kafka, fluentd).
+This guide provisions a logging pipeline for your work environment.
+It installs Fluent Bit as DaemonSet for collecting container logs, filtering unneeded fields and forwarding them to the target destinations (eg. Elasticsearch, Kafka and Fluentd).

 ![logging stack](docs/images/logging-stack.svg)

-Note that you need a running elasticsearch v5+ to receive data before start. **Remember to adjust [output-elasticsearch.yaml](manifests/logging-stack/output-elasticsearch.yaml) to your es setup**.
+Note that you need a running Elasticsearch v5+ to receive data before start. **Remember to adjust [output-elasticsearch.yaml](manifests/logging-stack/output-elasticsearch.yaml) to your es setup**.
 Otherwise fluent bit will spam errors.
 Kafka and Fluentd are optional and switched off by default.

 ```shell
 kubectl apply -f manifests/setup